InspiryThemes/realhomes-docs/docs/import-demo.md

 !!! warning "Important"
     It is important to complete **Step 1** as import script is programmed to work with pretty permalinks.
 Otherwise you will have configuration issues after importing demo data.

-!!! info "Important Information"
-    If you want to build a ==Vacation Rentals== websit then you can skip to the [How to Setup Vacation Rentals](how-to-setup-vacation-rentals.md) guide from here.
 ### **Step 2**

 Go to **Real Homes → Demo Import** to import demo data.